microsoft/datashaper/javascript/react/docs/react.api.md

 //
 // @public (undocumented)
 export function useGoHome(name: string, setName: NameSetter): () => void;

-// Warning: (ae-missing-release-tag) "useGroupHeaderRenderer" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public
-export function useGroupHeaderRenderer(table: ColumnTable, computedMetadata?: TableMetadata, groupHeaderFunction?: GroupHeaderFunction, lazyLoadGroups?: boolean): IRenderFunction<IDetailsGroupDividerProps>;

 // Warning: (ae-missing-release-tag) "useGuidance" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //